gypsydave5/gypsydave5.github.io/_posts/2015-10-07-text-processing-with-ruby-review.md

 Regular expressions are covered in greater depth than I have seen in other Ruby books, and with a strong emphasis on their real-world application.
+By the time I'd finished these sections I felt like a real regex ninja.

-The book shows how to use Ruby's system variables (the ones starting with `$`) to keep regex and other code short.
+The book also shows how to use Ruby's system variables (the ones starting with `$`) to keep regex and other code short.
 Some people (OK, my friend Andrea) dislike using anything starting with a `$` in their code, and I can see their point as it can look a little esoteric